Karasneh94/city_explorer_api/README.md

 ----------------------------------Feature #4----------------------------------

-Number and name of feature: Feature #3 - Handling Error
+Number and name of feature: Feature #3 - add parks api

 Estimate of time needed to complete: 30 Minutes